Read in 3 minutes

-You can create new cron jobs, as well as view and edit existing cron jobs, using the following command:
+You can create new cron jobs, as well as view, edit and delete existing cron jobs, using the following command:

 Crontab files are stored in the /var/spool/cron/crontabs directory, with the user’s name as a file name.
 Although you can edit the file manually, it is reccomended to use the

 By default the email notification is sent to the owner of the crontab.
 To overwrite the default behavior you can use the

 MAILTO environment variable with a list (comma separated) of all the email addresses you want to receive the email notifications.
 If

 MAILTO=""), no mail is sent.

 Run a command at 15:00 on every day from Monday through Friday: